 When we’re stressed or upset, our sympathetic nervous system — the fight-or-flight response — activates.
 Diaphragmatic breathing engages our parasympathetic nervous system, which is what calms us down.

 You can enhance diaphragmatic breathing with a calming mantra or visualization, too.
 Try repeating to yourself “relax” or “let go.”
 Or imagine relaxing on the beach or in a forest.

 “I’m a big proponent of getting some kind of physical exercise,” says Dr. Borland.

-“A lot of people tend to misconstrue that as meaning they have to get a gym membership or take some kind of class, but that’s not necessary.
+“A lot of people tend to misconstrue that as meaning they have to get a gym membership, but that’s not necessary.
 Walking, taking the stairs — anything that gets you moving a little more than you have been — will help,” he says.

 Practicing gratitude can help us highlight the positive things in our lives, Dr. Borland says.

 “One thing I’ve really been focusing on with my patients is the idea of gratitude,” he says.
 “I think in general we tend to go to the negative, and we overlook the good things.”

 Try keeping a gratitude journal.
 Or, make a point of calling or video chatting family members or friends about the things you’re grateful for on a regular basis.